F

 An Overview of Cost of Living in Geneva, IL

-The cost of living in Geneva is among the highest in the country, making it a very expensive place to live.
-Only a small fraction of regions boast a cost of living that is at least 20% higher than the national average, and regrettably, Geneva falls into this category, which may not be suitable for those seeking an economically favorable living environment.
+If affordability is among your top priorities when searching for a new place to live, this area may not be the ideal fit, as the cost of living in Geneva is among the most expensive in the United States.
+Just a minority of areas exhibit a cost of living at least 20% higher than the national average, and unfortunately, Geneva falls into this category, which may not align with your goal of finding a budget-friendly living environment.

 When it comes to the cost of living in Geneva, housing costs are a real heavyweight, often hogging a significant chunk of your earnings.
 Sadly, in this area, housing expenses for both buying and renting were 85% more expensive compared to your average city.
 That means you'll be shelling out more for homes, rents, mortgage rates and insurance.